 A wash sale is essentially a transaction where an investor maximizes tax benefits by selling any losing security at year’s end to enable them to claim a capital loss on taxes for that year.
+A capital loss directly impacts an investor’s income, and serves to offset capital gains, allowing an investor to recover a portion of their losses.
+An income tax calculator can help ensure accuracy, especially since tax rates can vary between federal, state, and local governments.

 The investor might intend to repurchase the security after the commencement of the new year, and even lower than what they sold.